 According to a plea agreement filed in this matter, the government will recommend a term of imprisonment of 72 months when Jimenez-Rodriguez is sentenced by U.S. District Court Judge John J. McConnell, Jr., on August 31, 2017.

 Pedro Jimenez-Rodriguez’s guilty plea is announced by Acting United States Attorney Stephen G. Dambruch; Newport Police Chief Gary T. Silva; Sean M. Boyce, Team Leader of the Providence U.S. Postal Inspection Service field office; and Michael J. Ferguson, Special Agent in Charge of the Drug Enforcement Administration’s (DEA) New England field division.
 Searching for a rehab near me is important in case of a drug addiction problem.
+There are outpatient treatment for drugs as well in case of an emergency.

 According to information presented to the court, in late 2016, the Newport Police Department, U.S. Postal Inspection Service and the R.I.
 DEA Drug Task Force were investigating Jimenez-Rodriguez’s drug trafficking activity.
 On January 10, 2017, a U.S. Postal Inspector learned that a package was being shipped from Puerto Rico to Jimenez-Rodriguez’s Newport residence.
 On January 12, 2017, the package arrived at the Providence Postal Office, and a Cranston Police K-9 indicated the presence of narcotics inside the package.
 A federal search warrant was obtained, and an examination of the contents of the package resulted in the discovery of 1.13 kilograms of cocaine stuffed inside a pink children’s ottoman.
 The package was resealed and a controlled delivery of the package by a U.S. Postal Service Inspector was scheduled.
 Drug problem is a serious issue we’ve been trying to tackle and it can be done with the help of drug rehab in Delray Beach.